How you can make a good impression at your interview with Baker McKenzie

-If you get through to the interview stage with Baker & McKenzie, you will have already impressed them with your application and passed two online tests on situational judgement and verbal reasoning.
+If you get through to the interview stage with Baker McKenzie, you will have already impressed them with your application.
 This means the firm already knows you are a high-calibre candidate; the interview stages are about finding out more about you as a person.
 It’s therefore important for you to have the confidence to be yourself.

 - Review the interview process so you’re comfortable with what will be involved.

-- Take a look at the employees featured in Baker & McKenzie’s graduate website; use this to identify the dress code and plan your interview outfit.
-The employees featured indicates that you need to keep things formal; for men, a dark suit, a low-key shirt, smart black shoes and a neat haircut.
-For women, smart dresses or blouses with a knee-length, dark skirt, minimal jewellery and natural make-up.
-Black shoes with a manageable heel are the way to go; don’t risk an embarrassing fall!
+- Take a look at the employees featured in Baker McKenzie’s graduate website; use this to identify the dress code and plan your interview outfit.
+The employees featured indicates that you need to keep things formal.

 On the day

-Interviews are held at Baker & McKenzie’s office at 100 New Bridge Street in London; this is near to St Paul’s, so there will be plenty of street maps around to help you out.
-When you arrive, make sure you’re polite and friendly to everyone you meet; Baker & McKenzie place a heavy emphasis on their ‘culture of friendship’, so a good first impression is vital.
+When you arrive for the assessment day, make sure you’re polite and friendly to everyone you meet; Baker McKenzie place a heavy emphasis on their ‘culture of friendship’ talked about in their glossy online brochure, so a good first impression is vital.

 The assessment day will be split into three parts, one of which will involve a group exercise.
-Each member of the group will be given a business scenario to read over before the group comes together to assess it.
-You will be judged on your contributions to the group, how well you work as part of a team, your commercial awareness and practical approach to problems.
+Each member of the group will be given a mock business scenario to read through individually before discussing as a group.
+You will be judged on your contributions to the group and how well you work as part of a team.

-The first interview, conducted by a partner, is said to cover the following:
+The case study interview, conducted by two partners, is said to cover the following:

-Your approach: The important thing to remember is that this exercise is designed to examine your thought processes and assess the above qualities and your potential as a successful lawyer, rather than your existing legal knowledge.
+The partners will look for evidence of your problem-solving abilities, good commercial instincts and ability to discuss a client scenario confidently.
+The important thing to remember is that this exercise is designed to examine your thought processes and assess the above qualities and your potential as a successful lawyer, rather than your existing legal knowledge.
 You’ll need to show flexibility of thought; if what the interviewer says causes you to change your opinion then say so and explain why.
 Don’t back down too easily though: be confident and persuasive but show that you are willing to adapt.
-Explain each step of your thought process to Baker & McKenzie’s interviewers.
+Explain each step of your thought process to Baker McKenzie’s interviewers.

-The second interview, conducted by an associate, covers:
+The next interview, conducted by as associate, covers:

 Some questions to ask the employer